Where to Retire: Income, Home, and Taxes

 • Alabama, Alaska, Arkansas, Colorado, Delaware, Florida, Georgia, Illinois, Kentucky, Louisiana, Michigan, Mississippi, Nevada, New Hampshire, Pennsylvania, South Carolina, South Dakota, Tennessee, Texas, Washington, and Wyoming.

 If you recently started collecting retirement income and want to see how it affects your taxes, see our income tax calculator to get your tax rate.
-To get an idea of what your taxes may be, see our 2023 Tax Calculator and estimate your next income tax return and calculate your state income tax rate for all states with income taxes.
+To get an idea of what your taxes may be, see our free tax calculator and estimate your next income tax return and calculate your state income tax rate for all states with income taxes.

 When you use eFile to file your taxes online, you can add your military income and your state return will only be generated if your state taxes this type of income.
-State taxes will be assessed with 100% calculation accuracy based on the data entered.
 If you are unsure of how your state return is prepared after you have entered your military retirement income on your eFile account, contact us for help or with general questions.

 Which states are the most ideal to retire in?
 Which are the worst states to retire in?
 See the table below and follow this simple key: